Bibliothèque des Refusés

 Susan Maxwell

-Susan Maxwell is an independent author and scholar who writes literary/slipstream fiction for adults and fantasy literature suitable for younger readers.
-She has published four novels and a collection of short stories, with short stories and poetry also appearing in magazines and anthologies.
+Susan Maxwell is an independent author and scholar who writes literary/slipstream, fantasy, and mystery fiction, and academic non-fiction on themes related to archives and literature.
+She has published five novels and a collection of short stories, with short stories and poetry also appearing in magazines and anthologies.

 In 2014 Little Island Books published the novel Good Red Herring for the Young Adult market, though as with most of Maxwell's work, it does not fit entirely comfortably into generic or age-related categories.
 The book is set in a fictional low-fantasy world that is both imaginary and deeply rooted in Ireland.

-Further, independently published, books followed this debut.
-A Wild Goose Hunt is the second in the Muinbeo Chronicles series inaugurated by Good Red Herring.
-A new series, Flux Avellana, was launched with And the Wildness, set in the same overarching 'Hibernia Altera' universe.
-The short story collection Fluctuation in Disorder and the novel Hollowmen are both slipstream works aimed at an adult rather than a universal readership.
+Further, independently published, books followed this debut—A Wild Goose Hunt (a sequel to Good Red Herring), and And the Wildness, set in the same fictional 'Hibernia Altera' universe; the short story collection Fluctuation in Disorder and the novel Hollowmen, slipstream works aimed at an adult rather than a universal readership; and most recently, Death at Hallowtide, a mystery novel set in a contemporary Ireland tinged with the supernatural.

-Maxwell has served on fiction and non-fiction juries for the British Fantasy Awards and reviews regularly for Inis, the magazine of Children’s Books Ireland.
+Maxwell has served on fiction and non-fiction juries for the British Fantasy Awards and reviews regularly for the BSFA Review and for Inis, the magazine of Children’s Books Ireland.
 Literary influences come mostly from speculative and modernist fiction, the author being particularly fond of Flann O'Brien, Italo Calvino, Samuel Beckett, and Virginia Woolf.

 Maxwell is also an artist who has exhibited her work in various venues in Ireland and Britain.
 When not writing, or painting, or being an archivist, she can be found in the vegetable patch, listening to music, reading books, watching old detective series, or catching up on sleep.

-Susan Maxwell is an independent author and scholar who writes literary/slipstream fiction for adults and fantasy literature suitable for younger readers.
-She has published four novels and a collection of short stories, and her work has appeared in magazines and anthologies.
+Susan Maxwell is an independent author and scholar who writes literary/slipstream, fantasy, and mystery fiction.
+She has published five novels and a collection of short stories, and her work has appeared in magazines and anthologies.
+Her latest book is Death at Hallowtide (2025).

 Born near Tullamore in Ireland, Maxwell has worked as a professional archivist in Ireland, the UK, and the Netherlands.
 She holds a PhD from Northumbria University and writes non-fiction on themes related to archives and literature.

-She has served on fiction and non-fiction juries for the British Fantasy Awards and reviews regularly for Inis, the magazine of Children’s Books Ireland.
+She has served on fiction and non-fiction juries for the British Fantasy Awards and reviews regularly for the BSFA Review and for Inis, the magazine of Children’s Books Ireland.

-Susan Maxwell is an award-winning independent author and scholar who writes literary/slipstream fiction for adults and fantasy literature suitable for younger readers.
+Susan Maxwell is an award-winning independent author and scholar who writes literary/slipstream, fantasy, and mystery fiction, and non-fiction related to archives and literature.

 1400 x 1400 300dpi